 The time needed to perform a social media investigation depends on the scope of the investigation.
 In most cases, it takes investigators several hours to conduct a social media investigation.
 Once the investigation is complete, the investigator will create the report to document their findings for the client, often within a day or two.

 The traditional way private investigators do their business usually involves gathering evidence through surveillance, physical evidence such as written documents, or pictures such as those that law enforcement agencies use.

 Almost everyone needs to have a social media profile to feel like they are truly alive, and a search engine is of more value than most people realize.
-This growing phenomenon of click-and-follow profiles makes it more and more practical that even a working private investigator does not limit his areas of investigation to the traditional means but cannot avoid the social media evidence.
+This growing phenomenon of click-and-follow profiles makes it more and more practical that even a working private investigator does not limit his areas of investigation to traditional means but cannot avoid social media evidence.
 A personal investigator can make social media investigations through the available pool of social media data.

 Statistics show that more than 81% of US residents use social media sites regularly.
 Up to 79% of adults in the United States use Facebook almost every day.

 - Tumblr, and others.

 This list could go on and on.